carpentries/instructor-training/_extras/guide.md

   * Note from CK: I've never had the problem described by JS; people are usually willing to wait (especially once we dive into live coding), and I make sure to answer all questions (and take new ones!) in the afternoon.
+  * KW: Another option is to have people put questions into the etherpad in the morning, and then answer them (in the etherpad) during the live coding practice.
+Trainees can read them at any time then, and you can refer back to them when necessary.
   * All that to say: if you're a new trainer, we recommend running in the official order, but if you've taught once or twice, it's possible to rearrange the episodes.
 The material is flexible and can be done in many different ways.
 * If rearranging the schedule, make sure to communicate with trainees!
 Some people like to know what's happening throughout the day and will be thrown off by deviations from the "official" schedule.